uksrc-developers/PyProfQueue/ReadMe.md

 ```
 script.change_options(queue_options={'time':'24:00:00'})
 ```
-*change_options* does not overwrite existing options if they aren't specifically listed to be changed.
+*change_options* maintains all previous options that are not listed in the dictionary passed to *change_options*.
 </details>